 \subsection{Audio-only encoders}

-\mypar{Wav2Vec XLS-R 2B} \cite{baevski2020wav2vec} is a speech model trained on 436k hours of multilingual data.
-The model employs a convolutional feature encoder followed by a transformer, and learns to match context representations to the corresponding local quantized representations.
-We use the representations extracted from the last layer.
-Wav2Vec2 extracts features every 20 ms (50 Hz); to match a 25 FPS video, we concatenate each two consecutive feature vectors.
+\textbf{Wav2Vec XLS-R 2B} \cite{baevski2020wav2vec} is a speech model trained on 436k hours of multilingual audio.
+It uses a convolutional encoder followed by a transformer, and it is trained to match contextual representations with corresponding local quantized representations.
+We use the final-layer features; these are extracted every 20 ms (50 Hz), but to match 25 FPS video, we concatenate pairs of consecutive feature vectors.